bahrus/xtal-sip/README.md

 <a href="https://www.webcomponents.org/element/bahrus/xtal-sip/demo/index.html">Demo</a>

-Dynamically "water" a custom element tag with the necessary dependency to sprout the tag from an inert seedling to a thing of beauty.
-Dependency free.
-950B minified and gzipped.
+\<xtal-sip\> is a dependency free, 950B minified and gzipped custom element that dynamically "waters" other custom element tags with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

 NB:  This component suffers currently in terms of IDE and build support, especially compared to the Polymer supported [lazy-imports](https://github.com/Polymer/lazy-imports).